-In 1865 Shane McCool's great, great, great grandparents bought the Zolck family farm from the railroad on which now sets Willow Creek.
-There have been six generations of family that have lived on the farm and to this day it is farmed and maintained by a member of the family who also farms many other farms in the area.
+In 1865 Shane McCool's great, great, great grandparents bought the Zolck family farm from the railroad on which now sits Willow Creek.
+To this day there have been six generations of family that have lived on the farm.
 Shane McCool even recalls his Great Grandfather telling stories of traveling gypsies and Indians coming through to water their horses in the creek when he was a child.
 If the dirt from this farm could talk it would tell stories of love, family, hard work and helping one another out in times of need.
 The stories that the farm could tell are endless.

-Despite nearly having their dreams sidetracked by a bad bit of weather, the McCools moved on and have not only completed this project, but are now in the process of adding on another 2600 square feet of deck and a bridge that spans across the pond to an open air outdoor area for couples to say their "I do's".
-Soon couples will have two options of where to get married - indoors or outdoors.
+Despite nearly having their dreams sidetracked by a bad bit of weather, the McCools moved on and have not only completed this project, but have added on another 2600 square feet of deck and a bridge that spans across the pond to an open air outdoor area for couples to say their "I do's".
+Couples now have two options of where to get married - indoors or outdoors.
+They are now in the process of adding a boardwalk for closer access to nature throughout the property that the business sits on.
 You won't find a location as unique as Willow Creek and you won't likely find anyone quite as unique as the McCools.
 When you come to visit Willow Creek you are in the country and there is no doubt about that.
 There is dirt, dust, mud and there are even things that could poke, scratch, sting or bite you.
 If you're really lucky on just the right day, when the breeze is blowing perfectly, you might even get a good whiff of pig manure in the air.
 Along with all of those things though comes a great deal of beauty and serenity on the property.
 Shane & Maritza are a laid back couple that do nearly everything themselves other than a few jobs that are necessary to hire out.
 They believe that marriage should be based on love, helping one another out in times of need, and a great deal of hard work.
 With that lies the foundation to begin a family.
 For those reasons is why they choose to do what they do for a living.

 Aside from the slight possibility of something maiming you out in the wilds of the country or getting your car a little dusty on a couple miles of gravel roads getting to Willow Creek, Shane & Maritza hope that everyone that spends their day with them has a remarkable time and they hope to see all of you that visit come back again and again for many years to come.